wmrifenb/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To generalize the model, I recorded one lap on the second track using center lane driving.

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+This data combined with the data provided by Udacity's first track runs proved sufficient for training.

+To augment the data, I also flipped images and angles and included the left and right camera images as well.
+I corrected the steering anlge for the left camera image by adding correction value and did the same for the right camera images by subtracting the correction value.
+I chose 0.2 as a starting point for steering correction and ran training several times before arriving at 0.25 as a good steering correction according to how well the model autonomously drove the car.
+Having a powerful nvidia GPU at my disposal enabled me to quickly do this.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I randomly shuffled the data set and put 20% of the data into a validation set.
+I used a generator to handle the massive amounts of image data in batches of 32 image samples each to mitigate memory issues during training (model.py lines 31-63)

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+Using six epochs, I trained the model that would succesfully drive one lap around the course.